 The reason for this match was to raise awareness of gender inequality within sports.
 What better way to do this than climb Kilimanjaro and break a record that had never been done before?
 I was super excited but also wondering how on earth I was going to climb a mountain with only three weeks training and also not being able to actually train to my full potential due to prior engagements!

-So I thought I would write a few blogs on how to prepare for climbing Kilimanjaro, how the trek up Kilimanjaro is and how to spend my very limited two days seeing Tanzania!
+So I thought I would write a few blogs on preparing to climb Kilimanjaro, how the trek up Kilimanjaro is and how to spend my very limited two days seeing Tanzania!

-Preparing for the climb up Mount Kilimanjaro!
+Preparing to Climb Kilimanjaro!
 (Full equipment list at the bottom)

 Now I am not the most avid of hill/mountain climbers so I was starting from scratch equipment wise and training wise!
 Being a football referee I have my fitness from this but I knew that climbing a mountain would be slightly different.